ultimatecoder/ultimatecoder.github.io/_posts/2017-12-05-book-review-docker-up-running.md

 Who should read this book?

-* If you are developer who is unaware of the Docker or who is using Docker but not aware of the architecture of it then I must advise to read this book.
+* If you are developer who is interested in learning more about Docker or you want to gain a more indept understanding of Docker architecture.
+I will advise you to read this book.

 * If your job is to setup deployment cluster using Docker then this book can help you to get informed about the Linux host internals.
-It will be helpful to get aware of various debugging strategies and security guidelines for container infrastructure.
-Good to get aware of how Docker engine is communicating with your host workstation.
+It will be helpful to get aware of various debugging strategies and security guidelines for container infrastructur and to get familliar on how the Docker engine is communicating with your host workstation.

 * This book is not a reference book.
-If you already well aware of Docker, then I will not advise you to not read this book.
+If you already have an indept knowledge of Docker, then I will not advise you to not read this book.
 In such case, Docker documentation can be the best reference.

-* I am assuming this book written, Docker was not supporting Windows platform natively.
-The book purely focuses on GNU/Linux platform and highlight ways.
+* I am assuming that when this book was written, Docker was not supporting Windows platform natively.
+The book purely focuses on using docker on the GNU/Linux platform.
-  It highlights ways to run Docker over Windows using VM and Boot2Docker for Non-Linux VM-based servers.
+  However it does highlight ways to run Docker on Windows using VM and Boot2Docker for Non-Linux VM-based servers.